Immigrant Justice Corps - Community Fellow FAQs

 Immigrant Justice Corps (“IJC”) is a two-year fellowship program for law graduates and college graduates with a passion for justice for immigrants.
 Our goal is to increase both the quality and quantity of legal services available for immigrants.
-IJC trains fellows and places them with host organizations in New York City, Long Island, the Lower Hudson Valley, and New Jersey.
+IJC trains fellows and places them with host organizations in New York City, Long Island, the Lower Hudson Valley, Connecticut, Texas and New Jersey.

 What is the model for Community Fellow placement?